Bridging the gap in training provision for rescue boats.

 Assessments to take the form of practical exercises.

-Certificates of attendance will be issued by Outreach Rescue and will be valid for 3 years from date of issue.
+Certificates of attendance will be issued by Birmingham & Midland Marine Services and will be valid for 3 years from date of issue.
 Accreditation is being sought from both British Marine & the Institute of Search & Technical Rescue.

 DELEGATE TO TUTOR RATIO